Pre-Trip Planning

 Sun Protection: Be sure to pack a hat, sunglasses, and plenty of sunscreen.
 Sun shirts are nice to have as well.

-Batteries: Your devices and dive equipment might require special batteries.
-Some batteries are difficult to obtain on Guanaja.
-Please bring your own spare batteries with you.
+Batteries: Most batteries are difficult to obtain on Guanaja.
+Please bring your own spare batteries with you and remember to pack any spare lithium-ion batteries and lithium metal batteries in your carry-on baggage.

 Restrictions: You may bring items that are for your personal use including up to 2 liters of alcohol without paying import duties assuming the items are appropriate for your trip.
 The items may not be for commercial use such as goods for resale.
 Scuba divers should not bring spear guns.
 They are prohibited on the Bay Islands and will be held at the airport until you leave the country.